Reading C.S. Lewis's Academic Books #1: The Discarded Image

 And, too, as Lewis repeatedly reminded—he studied it because it delighted him.
 The medieval Model is beautiful like a cathedral.
 And, as we enter it, it helps us better understand ourselves and our times today.

-PS: If you are interested in the next article in this series—on English Literature in the Sixteenth Century (Excluding Drama)—click the link below:
+PS: If you are interested in later articles in this series, click the links below: